rivimey/elife-vagrant/README.md

 To setup your system to work with Vagrant and Chef please follow the guide provided at [elife-template-env](https://github.com/elifesciences/elife-template-env).

-You are advised to setup and use the elife specified base box described in that guide, as it contains a base box configured with the required versions of chef, php and vagrant.
-If you don't have it setup already, you can add this box with the command:
+The first time that you run vagrant it will attempt to detect whether you have the required base box on your machine.
+If you haven't then it will download this for you.
+If you wish to run this step manually then you can do so with the following command:

 	vagrant box add pre64-elife-rb1.9-chef-11 http://cdn.elifesciences.org/vm/pre64-elife-rb1.9-chef-11.box